jrmaddison/bt_ocean/docs/source/index.rst

   associated with potential vorticity inversion and the implicit timestep are solved using Kronecker product based direct linear solvers [1]_.
 Dealiasing, with a dealising factor of two, is applied for the non-linear advection term.
-- No-normal flow and free slip boundary conditions, applied via homogeneous Dirichlet boundary conditions for both the stream function and vorticity.
+- No-normal-flow and free slip boundary conditions, applied via homogeneous Dirichlet boundary conditions for both the stream function and vorticity.

 Known limitations
 -----------------

 - bt_ocean uses Kronecker product based direct linear solvers [1]_.
-However JAX is currently unable to differentiate with respect to the solution to the eigenproblem (specifically with respect to the eigenvectors).
+However JAX is currently unable to differentiate with respect to the solution to an eigenproblem (specifically with respect to the eigenvectors).
 This means for example that it is not currently possible to differentiate with respect to parameters appearing in these solvers, such as the linear bottom drag and